Hi, everyone! I'm back with another story - this one mine, though.

 "Oh!
 Yeah, my name's Genrou.
 And I'm the rightful leader ov' Mt.
 Leikaku's thieves!"
 He answered with pride.
 Sakura chuckled and then mentioned for the other boy.
 "Koji?
 He'll be back in a few days – he always does, so don' worry 'bout him."

 Silence crept over them again.

+Genrou scratched the back of his head.
 "Okay...
 I'm uh... goin' t'... go… See ya later..."
-He left the shed quickly and embarrassed.
+He rushed out of the shed quickly, feeling embarrassed.

 So... what do you think?